pioneercoders/tutorials/programs/node/loops.md

 </details>

 <details>
-<summary>Print the multiplication table of 5 using a for loop</summary>
+<summary>🔟 Print the multiplication table of 5 using a for loop</summary>
 <p>

 ```javascript